RanRanZhou/bash-heroku-class/bash.md

 Notice that *OK-Coders* now appears in my home folder, and we'll see it from the Finder or Explorer as well.
 It exists on my computer like any other folder.

 Notice that I put the name of the folder in quotes.
 This is optional when the name does not contain any spaces or other special characters.
 Otherwise you must use quotes for the name.
-The applies to all commands that take filenames or filepaths.
+The applies to all commands that take arguments.

 Create many directories at the same time by passing thier names to `mkdir`, separated by a space: